Welcome to Snooker.org!

 Here are some stats from recent (calendar) years:

-The record for most visitors in one day is from the 2017 Betfred World Championship.
-On the last quarter-final day that year (Wed 26 Apr) there were 51,293 visitors.
+The record for most visitors in one day is from the 2022 Betfred World Championship.
+On the final day that year (Mon 2 May) there were 109,584 visitors.

 Link to Snooker.org

-If you want to include a link to Snooker.org, you can use this image:
+If you want to link to Snooker.org from your site you can use this image:

 Simply include the following HTML-segment in your page: